WPBeginner

 WordPress

 WordPress comes with a famous five minute install.
 Most WordPress hosting providers also offer one click install of WordPress.
-This makes it fairly easy for a new user start a WordPress blog in minutes, not hours.
+This makes it fairly easy for a new user start a WordPress blog or website in minutes, not hours.

-The post install user experience of WordPress is way better than Joomla or Drupal.
-The user sees a simple clean cut user interface with the menus to create posts, pages, or start customizing appearance and themes.
+The post-install user experience of WordPress is way better than Joomla or Drupal.
+The user sees a simple clean-cut user interface with the menus to create posts, pages, or start customizing appearance and themes.

 Joomla

 Joomla installation may not look as quick as WordPress, but it has very similar steps.
-Apart from that many shared hosting providers offer one click install packages for Joomla as well.
+Apart from that many shared hosting providers offer one-click install packages for Joomla as well.

 After the installation, the user lands on a control panel that is not as straight forward as WordPress.
 There are just too many menus to click on and customize your site.
-Joomla fans would say thats because Joomla is a lot more powerful than WordPress, but we think it is kind of scary for a beginner.

 Drupal